 Access to transit and transit amenities can be estimated by measuring the estimated distance a rider could walk to a stop.
+In previous Title VI analyses, IndyGo used 1⁄2 mile for all routes, regardless of route service levels.
 For this analysis and analyses moving forward, IndyGo will use 1⁄4 mile for stops for non-rapid transit service and 1⁄2 mile for stations for rapid transit service.